opencog/link-grammar/data/demo-atomese/README.md

 This dictionary is currently experimental, and subject to change at any time.

-Edit the `storage.cfg` file and specify the StorageNode URL.
+Edit the `storage.dict` file and specify the StorageNode URL.